DO NOT PANIC

 Photo credit: Ridhi Chhabra/Copyright; Right Impact Media Inc.

 Even as the world debates the origin and upsurge in coronavirus, globally it is being tackled and attempts underway on war footing to contain it.
-Some vital aspects stated below.
+Some vital aspects stated below even as the medical fraternity looks up to scientists for the cure.

 Countries need to encourage early testing, and make testing available across local districts, to identify the arrival of the virus fast.